-- (17) Water Pump Switch with LED Indicator: Press the water pump switch momentarily to activate the water pump.
-The LED illuminates when the pump is activated. - (18) Water Pump with Filter (Not Pictured): When not connected to city water, the coach's water pump is used to pump and pressurize water from the fresh tank for distribution through the hot and cold water lines.
-When activated, the water pump will automatically turn on and off to maintain proper water pressure in the coach. - (19) Whole House Water Filter: The whole house water filter system uses a replaceable extruded carbon filter cartridge to remove sediment and certain impurities from the incoming water supply.
-This filters the fresh water as it is brought in to the coach from the city water connection through the hose or hose reel. - (20) Winterizing and Antifreeze Inlet Valves (A and B): The winterizing valves are only used during the coach winterization process.
+(17) Water Pump Switch with LED Indicator: Press the water pump switch momentarily to activate the water pump.
+The LED illuminates when the pump is activated.

+(18) Water Pump with Filter (Not Pictured): When not connected to city water, the coach's water pump is used to pump and pressurize water from the fresh tank for distribution through the hot and cold water lines.
+When activated, the water pump will automatically turn on and off to maintain proper water pressure in the coach.

+(19) Whole House Water Filter: The whole house water filter system uses a replaceable extruded carbon filter cartridge to remove sediment and certain impurities from the incoming water supply.
+This filters the fresh water as it is brought in to the coach from the city water connection through the hose or hose reel.
+The water filter canister may be white or clear in color.

+(20) Winterizing and Antifreeze Inlet Valves (A and B): The winterizing valves are only used during the coach winterization process.
 To determine proper valve positioning throughout the process, follow the posted instructions in the coach water compartment for the A and B valves.
 These valves may be located outside of the main water compartment on some coaches.